SpaceVim

 If you have some ASCII skills you can submit your artwork!

-SpaceVim provide a lot of public APIs, you can create plugins base on this APIs.
+SpaceVim provides a lot of public APIs, you can create plugins based on these APIs.
 Also you can add a badge to the README.md of your plugin.

 markdown